 SUBJECT: ABBOTT LABS HALTS NEW DRUG REGISTRATIONS

-1. Abbott Labs, the recent target of a compulsory license on their patented antiretroviral Kaletra, confirmed to Embassy that the company had withdrawn applications for registration of seven new pharmaceutical products in Thailand, and had no plans to introduce new products until its intellectual property was property respected.
+1. Abbott Labs, the recent target of a compulsory license on their patented antiretroviral Kaletra, confirmed to Embassy that the company had withdrawn applications for registration of seven new pharmaceutical products in Thailand, and had no plans to introduce new products until its intellectual property was properly respected.
 The seven drugs include Aluvia, a new heat-stable version of Kaletra.
 Although the two drugs are identical in effect, the new version is considered ideal for tropical environments such as Thailand.
 Other drug applications pulled include treatments for hypertension, kidney disease, auto-immune disease and congestive heart failure. . .

 4. Comment: Abbott’s actions will certainly be controversial.
 However, the action may strengthen the hand of Abbott and the rest of industry in future dealings with the RTG.
 Abbott’s move puts the RTG on notice that there are visible consequences for its actions, rather than solely a vague weakening of the investment environment.
 Whether this focuses the minds of RTG officials at upcoming negotiations remains to be seen.
 End comment.